 I have chosen the keycard because of these factors:

 - My current daily driver, ThinkPad T470 has a smartcard interface

 - They come with contactless interface, so interaction with a phone is streamlined

-- Keycard fits nicely into the wallet among other things in a similar category, i.e. credit cards
+- Keycard fits nicely into the wallet among other things in a similar category, for example credit cards

 I was not in favor of a token that goes onto my physical keyring.
 Keys tend to damage and scratch any plastic gadgets hanging around them.
 Keycard on the other hand takes up almost no additional visible space in the wallet.
 It also does not create additional attention the same way as an electronic device among the metal keys does, because it is not visibly exposed.
 If someone takes hold of my wallet, I have a problem anyhow.
 But having just another card inside a wallet simply does not spark someone else's attention the way a shiny physical keyring items do.
 Physical keys are also more readily shared with a family members than wallets do.
 The token could be misrepresented for a humble USB key and inadvertently blocked by a curious family member.
 But these all might just be my opinions.
 Use what suits your preferences the best.